 As a machine provider, it is important to assure that all IoT Gateways shipped with your machines are properly configured so you can trust that they will actually connect when installed at the sites.
 A SiteManager Industrial IoT Gateway requires no IT skills to prepare, and it can be done without even connecting it to a network.

 Simply power on your hardware SiteManager, insert a USB stick with your standard configuration, and it will automatically be configured to connect securely back to your server, regardless of the internet connectivity media it has access to.
 The same configuration can include the default IP settings and device drivers for your PLC and HMI applications.

-If using the software version of the SiteManager IoT Edge Gateway, a standard configuration can be copied as a file to the platform and assure that whenever that platform is connected to a network with internet connection, the SiteManager will automatically become accessible.
+If using the software version of the SiteManager IoT Edge Gateway, a standard configuration can be copied as a file to the platform and assure that whenever that platform is connected to a network with an internet connection, the SiteManager will automatically become accessible.

 The SiteManager Industrial IoT Gateway features multiple methods for communicating with the Central Access Management Server GateManager.